 Figure 3-15 of the regional assessment displays R/ECAPs in the Fresno County region.
 While the region as a whole appears to be fairly integrated economically and racially, concentrated poverty and racial segregation remains a major concern in several communities throughout the San Joaquin Valley.
-Of all the cities in the region, Fresno has the highest number of R/ECAPs.
-There are currently 39 census tracts that are designated as R/ECAPs in the city of Fresno, a significant increase from the 26 R/ECAPs in 2000 and 16 in 1990.
+As the largest city in the region, Fresno has the highest number of R/ECAPs.
+There are currently 39 census tracts that are designated as R/ECAPs in the city of Fresno.
 Approximately 40 percent of Fresno residents live in R/ECAP census tracts.
 Hispanic residents make up the majority of the population living in R/ECAP tracts.
 Looking at familial status, more than half of the families living in Fresno's R/ECAP tracts have children.

-Figure 1E-3.10 displays R/ECAPs in the city of Fresno.
-R/ECAP census tracts cover all downtown neighborhoods, such as Jane Addams, Edison, Lowell, and Jefferson, as well as west and south Fresno.
+Figure 1E-3.11 displays R/ECAPs in the city of Fresno.
+R/ECAP census tracts cover all Downtown neighborhoods, such as Jane Addams, Edison, Lowell, and Jefferson, as well as west and south Fresno.
 There are also two R/ECAP census tracts in the Bullard neighborhood of northern Fresno, in or near the campus of Fresno State University.
 A third isolated R/ECAP in the Bullard neighborhood is located around State Route 41, between Bullard and Shaw Avenues.